miloszhygen/npm-tester/README.md

     - next
     - next+sanity

+- add tests for the scripts, to make sure that all is there
 - check node version
   - if not - show what to do
       - or do it?